If you’re here looking for an answer to the question ‘how far did I run?’, then you’re in the right place!

 Since these systems work by tracking the location of devices here on earth, they’re ideal for runners, cyclists, and swimmers to use to know how far they’re going.

 The most common GPS tracking device used by athletes is a GPS running watch.
-There are several great options out there by different brands such as Garmin, Suunto, Polar, and Epson, amongst others.
+There are several great options out there by different brands such as Garmin, Suunto, Polar, and Coros, amongst others.

 Need help picking a watch??